alsmadi99/mohammadalsmadi/README.md

 To view the website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-portfolio.git`
+1. Clone the repository: `git clone https://github.com/smadixd/my-portfolio.git`
-2. Install the dependencies: `npm install`
+2. Install the dependencies: `yarn`
-3. Start the development server: `npm start`
+3. Start the development server: `yarn dev`
 4. Open your browser and visit `http://localhost:3000`

 ## License